-The field of Machine Learning is growing rapidly, which means big things for both engineers and companies looking to hire them.
+The field of Machine Learning is growing rapidly, which means big things for both engineers and companies looking to hire a machine learning engineer.
 Not convinced?
 Just take a quick look at our Stack Overflow Trends tool, and you’ll see that interest in the term has grown by 1380% since 2009.

 The work that Machine Learning Engineers do is not only interesting, but also incredibly complex, so it’s no surprise that companies may have a hard time finding one.
 The field itself is highly technical and requires a heady mixture of systems design, math, stats, engineering, and domain knowledge.
 Machine Learning Engineer roles can vary greatly depending on the company and their needs – they could be developing new models, applying existing models to new domains, or applying models in known successful ways.